sleak-lbl/weekly-emails/items/webinar.md

 `/global/common/software/<myproject>` area, and today we will walk through how you can use it.

-Our agenda for September is:
+Our agenda for November is:

 - **Win-of-the-month:** open discussion for attendees to tell of some success you've had - e.g., getting a paper accepted, solving a problem,